fortunatus-png/python-tictactoe-beginner/README.md

-# Tic-Tac-Toe (Python - Terminal Version)
+# Tic-Tac-Toe - Python and JavaScript Versions

-👋 Hi there!
+Hi there!
 I'm currently learning Python.
-This simple Tic-Tac-Toe game is one of my first projects after completing some YouTube tutorials to gain hands-on experience with the language.The game runs in the terminal.
+This simple Tic-Tac-Toe game is one of my first projects after completing some YouTube tutorials to gain hands-on experience with the language.

+- `tictactoe.py` - The original version written in Python.
+- `script.js` - A one-to-one JavaScript port of the Python version.

-## 🚀 Features
+## Description
-- Two-player mode (alternating turns)
-- Input validation
-- Win detection
-- Draw detection

-## 📚 What I learned
-- Working with functions and loops
-- Handling user input
-- Basic program logic
-- Debugging simple issues
+The JavaScript version is a direct translation of the original Python implementation.
+The goal was to reproduce the game logic and structure as closely as possible using JavaScript syntax.

+Both versions are console-based and run in the terminal.